🎁 PET BIZ FRIENDS! Save $100+ on My Most Popular Offers → LAST CALL!

 You can do saliva tests or a hair sample test.
 Scientifically, as far as I can tell a hair sample doesn’t test for allergies, but for intolerances.
 This is Dr. Dog Mom speaking… please check with your vet if you’re unsure of what test is right for you and to make a treatment plan based on the results.

-You mail your sample to the laboratory where they measure the “bioresonance” of the sample and determine what foods or environmental elements your pet is in alignment with and which one’s they are not.
+You mail your sample to the laboratory, where they measure the “bioresonance” of the sample and determine what foods or environmental elements your pet is in alignment with and which ones they are not.

 “Bioresonance works by scanning a hair sample to create a profile of the energies that radiate from a person or pet.
 This is called their energetic blueprint or profile.
 With this created profile, it can now be compared to all of the energetic profiles of all of the other items we test for.”